Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2639, b.
 21 January 1836, d.
 30 January 1929

-Relationship=4th great-granddaughter of Thomas Greathead.
+4th great-granddaughter of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Elinor Harding was born on 21 January 1836 at sea.1,2 She was the daughter of John Ward Harding and Elisa Greathead.
-She was baptised on 30 April 1836 in Haslemere, Surrey, England.2,3 She died on 30 January 1929 in Westville, St Marychurch, Torquay, Devon, England, aged 93 she did not marry.4 The will of Elinor was proved on 29 May 1929 at Exeter to Walter Harding a gentleman.
+She was baptised on 30 April 1836 in Haslemere, Surrey, England.2,3 Elinor died on 30 January 1929 in Westville, St Marychurch, Torquay, Devon, England, aged 93 she did not marry.4 The will of Elinor was proved on 29 May 1929 at Exeter to Walter Harding a gentleman.
 Her effects were listed as £2068 19s11d and were.5

 Sources of Information